Stella00001/Falling-Down/README.md

 TODO:
 - Automatic detection of plugs unique SSID
+- Detection of dedicated GPU and launching a stress test for that?
+May help for 15"/16"/17" Intel model and Apple Silicon macs
 - Better Error-checking on some stages (In-progress)
 - ~~Toggle Low Power Mode on/off~~
 - Possible display max/min brightness control to speed up process?